JBroks/booksy-reviews/README.md

 1. Homepage - Containing 'sign up' and 'sign in' button when user is not authenticated and 'All Reviews' button when user is logged into his / her account.

-2. Login form - Page containg the form that enables user to log into their account to use the app.
+2. Login form - Page containing the form that enables user to log into their account to use the app.

-3. Sign up form - Page containg the form that enables user to sign up for the Booksy app.
+3. Sign up form - Page containing the form that enables user to sign up for the Booksy app.

 4. Collection - Page displaying list of paginated reviews.